 At Chantry, we work with our local community to help deepen our learning about different cultures and religions.
 Our children and parents are welcomed to share the practices and stories from their faiths and where possible this supports our learning from our book based curriculum.

 Starting from the Early Years, the children visit local places of worship to help deepen their understanding about the beliefs of others.
 Our teaching of RE also links in well with many of our values including tolerance, faith and harmony.

 Within our school, we aim to ensure that children develop personally, emotionally and socially.
-One of our school priorities is to put ‘Every Child Matters’ at the centre of what we do.
+One of our school priorities is to use the idea that 'every child matters' at the centre of what we do.
 We aim to ensure that every child has access to the knowledge and skills that will enable them to remain safe and healthy, to contribute positively in any aspect of school life and the wider community, to enjoy and achieve, both in and out of school and we aim to equip children with the ability and desire to achieve economic well-being.

 Our school is committed to building strong links with the wider community, and to providing a better service to the community that we serve.
-The subject of PSHCE provides an ideal vehicle to enable these links to be made.
-This can be achieved through various initiatives in school such as family learning, the school bank, school mentoring, school council, community gardening projects and inter-school projects to name a few.
+The subject of Personal Wellbeing provides an ideal vehicle to enable these links to be made.
+This can be achieved through various initiatives in school such as family learning, school mentoring, school council, community gardening projects and inter-school projects to name a few.
 We regularly invite people into our school and we maintain strong links with other community groups such as the elderly and the local high school.

 One of our anti-bullying workshops

 Here at Chantry we also make the children aware of the importance of anti-bullying.
 This is delivered through interactive theatre productions and various activities for the children to take part in at school.
 Children are also encouraged to reflect on their health and well-being and we are very proud of our Health and Well-being award.